0%

 • Chain reactions must fully resolve before other effects can occur

-Noble Abilities
+Noble Effects

 Effect Types